Get to know our teachers

 In my work, the most important thing for me is to encourage students to develop lifelong physical activity and to take care of their health.
 I believe that every person is able to find a sport or other form of physical activity that will make her happy.

-teacher of early school education in the English language
+Early- school Education in the English Language

 Graduate of the Early School Education and Speech Therapy at the University of Gdańsk, Pedagogy (complementary MA studies), and the English Language at the Foreign Language Teacher Training College of the University of Gdańsk.